sipostudent/Space-Riddle-Brain-Teaser-/README.md

 python run.py
 ```

-5. A message in your terminal will inform you that the project is now running with the following message: :computer:
+5. A message in your terminal will inform you that the project is now running with the following message:

 ```console
 Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)